railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 You can then click the :guilabel:`Reply` button and make your response in the :guilabel:`Request` field that appears in place of the original message.

 	#.
-Click  *Send* to save your response and send it to the original sender.
+Click :guilabel:`Send` to save your response and send it to the original sender.

 .. note:: Requests vs. email